cloudwatt/os_image_factory/images/bundle-trusty-zabbix/README_EN.md

   *   Click on Hosts submenu
   *   Click on Create Host button at right side

+Fill the different fields with the name of the host to be monitored and IP address

   ![Ajouter un host zabbix ](https://www.zabbix.com/documentation/2.2/_media/manual/quickstart/new_host.png?cache=)

   Now fill the following details of remote host and go to Templates tab.

+  *   Since the new Link templates, select the desired template (choose as an example **template OS linux**)
-  *   Click on add link (chose for exemple **template OS linux**)
+  *   Click on add link
-  *   Select desired Template : Please select carefully, Because it will enabled all checks for the host
   *   Click on save button

   ![Lier un template ] (https://watilearnd2day.files.wordpress.com/2015/08/zabbix-configuration9.jpg?w=606&h=410)